Workshop2/workshop2.github.io/_posts/2016-12-11-iis-arr-and-rewrite-rules-part-1.md

 ### Solving problemo 2
-This next rule is more of a filter which strips out domains that we don't want - in our case if a cookie is being stored against **recruiter.**.
+This next rule is more of a filter which strips out domains that we don't want - in our case if a cookie is being stored against **"recruiter."**.

 Again, we need to create a pre-condition to detect a dodgy cookie domain: